|

 o Be careful if you practice fighting in your head.
 It is almost comical when we blindside our partner by bringing her into an argument we have been having with her in our minds for days.
 Rehearsing an argument is okay if you practice only your side of the discussion.
 Otherwise, by putting words into her mouth as you play out an acrimonious wrangle in your mind, you spin yourself up to too great a height, ready to pounce on the unsuspecting partner.

 o Cold wars take SOOOOO much energy.
 You have to bottle up all that anger, stop communicating and stomp around the house acting like the other person doesn’t exist.
 While enduring the drain of a cold war can be a strong indicator of how important an issue is, make sure it’s worth it.
-I have to say, I’m glad to be in an old relationship that rarely needs this strategy.
+I have to say, I’m glad to be in an old relationship that rarely resort to this strategy.

 o WAIT.
 This acronym stands for Why Am I Talking?
 Get in the habit of saying “WAIT” to yourself frequently when you are arguing with someone to double check your effectiveness.
 Should you be talking?
 Listening?
 Thinking?